koltyakov/gosip/README.md

 }
 ```

-Gosip uses `github.com/Azure/go-ntlmssp` NTLM negotiator, however a custom one also can be [provided](https://github.com/koltyakov/gosip/issues/14) in case of demand.
+Gosip uses `github.com/Azure/go-ntlmssp` NTLM negotiator, however, a custom one also can be [provided](https://github.com/koltyakov/gosip/issues/14) in case of demand.

 ### ADFS Auth (user credentials authentication)